dataset-ninja/weedmaize/README.md

 # WeedMaize

-WeedMaize is a dataset for object detection task tasks.
+WeedMaize is a dataset for object detection task.